 Appendix Figure 4 shows the trends in the number of establishments and employees for establishments located in hit Census blocks at the time of a tornado, and for establishments near, but outside the tornado path.
-The difference between this figure and Manuscript Figure 6 is that the no aid tornado trends include hit and control blocks from the Wayne, NE tornado.
+The noaid tornado trends include hit and control blocks from the Wayne, NE tornado.
 This figure is referenced in manuscript Section 4.